Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Experimental Validation

 \subsection{Energy Consumption Comparison for Walking}

-This test compares the experimental energy consumption of Designs A--D in the case of assisting the stance phase of walking at 1.8~m/s.
-Therefore, the potential efficiency benefit calculated in section~\ref{section:mass_efficiency_analysis} when adding passive and sharing force units is verified.
-As is, the main motor of the prototype is, however, not able to lift the whole prototype on one leg without the passive force unit, which is necessary to simulate Designs~A and C. Then, the knee ratio is increased here to $\overline{R}=0.34$ by changing the configuration of the knee transmission (moving the attachment point of the follower cylinders).
-The accumulator precharge pressure is changed to 0.48~\si{\mega\pascal} as well.
+This test compares the experimental energy consumption of Designs A--D to assist in the stance phase of walking at 1.8~m/s.
+Therefore, the theoretical efficiency benefit calculated in section~\ref{section:mass_efficiency_analysis} is verified even in the presence of additional sources of energy loss and under at least one specific testing condition.

+The main motor of the prototype is not capable of lifting the whole prototype on one leg without the passive force unit, which is necessary to simulate Designs~A and C. Then, the knee ratio is increased here to $\overline{R}=0.34$ by changing the configuration of the knee transmission (moving the attachment point of the follower cylinders).
+For the same reason, the accumulator precharge pressure is changed to 0.48~\si{\mega\pascal}.
 For testing Designs A and C (no passive force unit), the accumulator is disconnected using its dedicated valve.
 To reproduce Designs A and B, all the GRF references ($f_\text{1,d}+f_\text{2,d}$) are sent to the right leg only because the prototype just have a single motor.
-The results are given in Fig.~\ref{fig:energy_results}.
-The average power consumption from the main motor for Designs A--D are 38.5~\si{\watt}, 3.2~\si{\watt}, 36.2~\si{\watt} and 6.1~\si{\watt}, respectively.
-Compared to Design A (baseline), Design B consumes 12x less, Design C consumes 1.1x less and Design D consumes 6.3x less.
-This confirms the results from Table~\ref{table:requirements_RMS_peak} which neglected the consumption of the valves and the transmission losses.
-By comparison, the hydrostatic static force unit in \cite{fan_load-carrying_2024} reduced the energy consumption of walking by 65\% (including swing phase).
-Also, the mean valves' consumption is $\approx$~7~\si{\watt}, or $\approx$~3.5~\si{\joule} each time both legs are switched, which is relatively small compared to the power consumed by Design~A. Still, a custom design as in \cite{fan_load-carrying_2024} could reduce significantly this power consumption and increase the switching speed.
-All in all, these experiments validate that the proposed actuation is more efficient.